-The Bonds will be issued pursuant to the Act and the Bond Trust Indenture dated April 1, 2008 as supplemented and amended by a Series 2008H Supplemental Bond Trust Indenture dated as of November 1, 2008, a Series 2009A Supplemental Bond Trust Indenture dated as of February 1, 2009, a Series 2009F Supplemental Bond Trust Indenture dated as of April 1, 2009, a Series 2010A Supplemental Bond Trust Indenture dated as of April 1, 2009, a Series 2010A Supplemental Bond Trust Indenture dated as of November 15, 2011 (collectively, the "Indenture"), all between the Board and Commerce Bank, N.A., Kansas City, Missouri (the "Trustee"), for the purpose of providing funds to make a loan to the City pursuant to the Financing Agreement, in consideration of payments by the City, which will be sufficient to pay the principal of, premium, if any, and the interest on the Bonds, all as more fully described in the Financing Agreement and the Indenture.
+The Bonds are being issued pursuant to the Act and the Indenture between the Board and Commerce Bank, Kansas City, Missouri (the "Trustee"), for the purpose of providing funds to make a loan to the City pursuant to the Financing Agreement, in consideration of payments by the City, which will be sufficient to pay the principal of, premium, if any, and the interest on the Bonds, all as more fully described in the Financing Agreement and the Indenture.
 A description of the Bonds is contained in this Official Statement under "THE BONDS."
 All references to the Bonds are qualified in their entirety by the definitive forms thereof and the provisions with respect thereto included in the Indenture and the Financing Agreement.